WebTools-NG/WebTools-NG/README.md

 </a>
 <br>
 <a href="https://www.themoviedb.org/">For providing a beautiful API for free, since we are a non profit Open Source project.</a><br>
-Please consider signing up to the TMDB. <a href="https://www.themoviedb.org/signup">Here</a>
+Please consider signing up to the TMDB <a href="https://www.themoviedb.org/signup">Here</a>
 <br>
 <br>
 <a href="https://www.thetvdb.com/">